qilstiano/ip/docs/README.md

 ```
 ```
 Einstein
 Noted.
-I've atomized this task:
+I've removed this task:
   [T][X] read book
 Now you have 0 tasks in the list.
 ```